Chicago mayor, police chief slam prosecutors for dropping Jussie Smollett charges

 "This is a whitewash of justice," Emanuel said.

-Police Superintendent Eddie Johnson said the department was blindsided by the Cook County State's Attorney's Office's decision to no longer press a case against Smollett for allegedly faking a hate-crime attack.
+Police Superintendent Eddie Johnson said the department was blindsided by the decision of the Cook County State's Attorney's Office to no longer press the case against Smollett for allegedly faking a hate-crime attack.

 While Johnson and Emanuel said they were mad at prosecutors, their harshest words were aimed at Smollett.